San Marcos Growers LogoSan Marcos Growers

 The name for the genus comes from the Malay word for the large flightless bird, the cassowary (in the genus Casuarius) which alludes to the similarities between the bird's feathers and the thin drooping stems and leaves of plants in this genus.
 The specific epithet is from the Greek word 'glaukos' meaning "bright", "grayish" or "bluish-green" in reference to the color of the foliage and the cultivar name is in reference to the character Cousin Itt, whose entire body is shrouded by long hair, in the 1960s television series "The Addams Family" - this plant should not be confused with a quite different plant we also grow that shares a reference to this same character, Acacia cognata Cousin Itt.
 We also grow the plant known as Forest Oak, which was reclassified from its original name Casuarina torulosa into a new genus as Allocasuarina torulosa

-This information about Casuarina glauca 'Cousin It' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Casuarina glauca 'Cousin It' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.